The Sea of Monsters: Plot

-Annabeth, Percy, and Tyson join Clarisse's quest and journey to the Bermuda Triangle (also known as the Sea of Monsters).
-To enter the Sea of Monsters, the ship tries to pass between Charybdis and Scylla, who attack and destroy it.
-Clarisse gets separated from the others while Tyson is seemingly killed in the explosion so Percy and Annabeth board a lifeboat and head to the nearest island.
-Like Odysseus, after traveling through the narrow strait that Charybdis and Scylla guarded, the two land on the island of the witch-queen Circe.
-Realizing that she has turned dozens of men into guinea pigs, they escape on the famous pirate's ship Queen Anne's Revenge which Percy can control, while leaving Blackbeard and his crew to deal with Circe.
-Percy and Annabeth pass the Sirens, and Annabeth confesses her insecurities to Percy.
+Annabeth, Percy, and Tyson join Clarisse's quest to the Bermuda Triangle.
+To enter the Triangle, the ship tries to pass between Charybdis and Scylla, who attack and destroy it.
+Clarisse gets separated from the others while Tyson seemingly dies in the explosion, so Percy and Annabeth board a lifeboat and head to the nearest island.
+After traveling through the narrow strait that Charybdis and Scylla guarded, the two land on the island of the witch-queen Circe.
+Realizing that she has turned dozens of men into guinea pigs, they turn the guinea pigs back into men and escape on the pirate's ship Queen Anne's Revenge, which Percy can control.

-They reach the island of Percy's half-brother, the cyclops Polyphemus where they discover that he has captured Clarisse.
-Before journeying to the center of the island, Percy and Annabeth meet Grover pretending to be a female cyclops to trick Polyphemus into not eating him.
-Tyson arrives to help as well, having been rescued by Rainbow from the Birmingham's wreckage.
+The duo manage to pass the Sirens and reach the island of the cyclops Polyphemus, discovering that he has captured Clarisse.
+Before journeying to the island's center, Percy and Annabeth meet Grover, pretending to be a female cyclops to trick Polyphemus into not eating him.
+Tyson also arrives to help, having been rescued by Rainbow from the Birmingham's wreckage.
 They find the Golden Fleece, but Polyphemus destroys the Queen Anne's Revenge, forcing the group to escape on Rainbow and a few other hippocampi.
-In Miami, Percy realizes that Clarisse must fly back to camp alone as per her prophecy, but he and the others are captured by Luke.
-Taken aboard the Princess Andromeda, Percy manages to make contact with Camp Half-Blood through the goddess Iris and tricks Luke into confessing, exonerating Chiron who is reinstated.
-An enraged Luke battles Percy, but Chiron and several other centaurs known as the Party Ponies arrive to rescue them and Chiron explains that he is mistrusted as Kronos is his father.
+In Miami, Percy realizes that Clarisse must fly back to camp alone as per her prophecy, but Luke captures him and the others.
+Taken aboard the Princess Andromeda, Percy makes contact with Camp Half-Blood through the goddess Iris and tricks Luke into confessing that he poisoned Thalia’s tree, exonerating Chiron, who is reinstated.
+Enraged, Luke battles Percy, but Chiron and other centaurs known as the Party Ponies arrive to rescue them.

-The Golden Fleece is hung on Thalia's pine tree, and the tree is cured.
-Grover is given a furlough on his quest to find the god Pan, having cleared the obstacle of Polyphemus luring in searchers through the Golden Fleece.
-The camp holds a second chariot race which Percy and Annabeth win with the help of Tyson who departs after accepting an offer from Poseidon to work in the god's underwater Cyclops forges.
-However, the Fleece's magic is too strong and it resurrects Thalia, providing another possible demigod for the Great Prophecy, which Percy realizes was Kronos' intention all along.
+The Golden Fleece is hung on Thalia's pine tree, which is cured.
+Having cleared the obstacle of Polyphemus luring in searchers through the Golden Fleece, Grover is given a furlough on his quest to find the god Pan.
+The camp holds a second chariot race, which Percy and Annabeth win with Tyson's help, who departs after accepting an offer from Poseidon to work in the god's underwater forges.
+However, the Fleece's magic is too strong, and it resurrects Thalia, providing another possible demigod for the Great Prophecy, which Percy realizes was Kronos' intention all along.